The links on this page provide you with resources that may be useful in helping you promote and maintain wellbeing in your child(ren).

 If you seem overly worried, children’s and young people’s anxiety may rise.
 You can reassure children and young people that everyone is working together, from the Prime Minster down, to help people throughout the country stay healthy and to limit the spread of this virus.

 If you feel anxious, that’s a normal reaction to the new situation we all face.
 Children and young people notice when we are anxious.
-Think about how your reactions could impact on the people around you.
+Think about how your reactions could impact the people around you.
 Take a quick break if things feel overwhelming, or notice and try some slow breathing, or concentrate on the sounds outside, anything that you know helps.

 You can express your feelings but base your words on facts and truth, and model how you want children and young people around you to behave.